 Kourtaliotis River flows between the imposing mountains Kouroupa (984m) and the peak Koules (676m) of Xeros Mountain.
 The huge rocky slopes of the gorge reach 600m and are full of caves, and small pools where you can swim if you are OK with cold water as the river feels cold even on the hottest days.

-At the final meters of Kourtaliotiko gorge you find yourself in an extraordinary natural environment, walking by the palm forest of Preveli.
-At its end you can enjoy a swim in the stunning Preveli Beach, looking out on the Libyan Sea.
+As you reach the end of Kourtaliotiko Gorge, you enter an incredible natural setting surrounded by the palm forest of Preveli.
+Finish your walk with a refreshing swim at the beautiful Preveli Beach, overlooking the Libyan Sea.

 If you do not want to hike, you can drive to the parking lot on top of the beach but you still need to walk a downhill path.
 Before you venture to Preveli Beach you should keep in mind a few things: